 A tube with a bumper in the stomach can last for many years before replacement is needed.
 Rubber tubes will

 deteriorate very slowly but the plastic ones don't seem to deteriorate.
 Rubber tubes will become lumpy as they

 deteriorate.
 The usual reasons for replacing the original tube are clogging problems or the annoyance of having the

 The tube is generally replaced by a typical feeding tube.
-These do not have the disk to hold it in place, but
+These do not have the disk to hold it in place but

-instead have a small balloon.
-These tubes generally have three ports; a large
+instead, have a small balloon.
+These tubes generally have three ports; a large port for the feeding, a small port for

-fill the balloon.
-The balloon port doesn't have a cap but is filled using a screw in tipped
+but is filled using a screw in tipped syringe.

-hard pull and hurts.
-Because of the potential for damaging the track through the abdomen by pulling the disk out through it and the risk
+because of the potential for damaging the track through the abdomen by pulling the disk out through it and the risk

 of bleeding, especially if the patient is on Coumadin, most physicians prefer to remove the tube endoscopically.
-This requires sedating the

-disk is clipped off and pulled back up through the throat and the feeding tube is slipped easily
+may be used.
+The disk is clipped off and pulled back up through the throat and the feeding tube is slipped easily

 out of the abdominal opening.

-Changing and replacing these tubes is simple and painless.
+Changing and replacing balloon tubes is simple and painless.
 The balloon is deflated and the tube is pulled out

 with only a slight tug.
 The new tube is lubricated with KY gel and inserted and the balloon inflated.
 This can be

 done by a doctor, or, after the tube has been in a year or so and the track through the abdomen is well established,

 it can be done by a nurse or caregiver.
 These balloon tubes do require more frequent changes but are much easier to

 If the Tube Comes Out.

 One sign that the balloon is shrinking and getting stiff and may fall out is an increase in drainage around the

 tube as the balloon shrinks and doesn't block the path around the feeding tube as well.
 Tube feeding formulas will

 leak a tannish brown gunk.
 There will be no pain, tenderness, redness or bleeding.
 The tube will also get looser and

 slide out further as the balloon deflates.
 You can baby it along for a while by pushing the tube back in and adding

 it down can help assure that the tube stays in until your tube change appointment but if you delay too long the

 balloon won't hold air at all.
-Then the feeding tube can fall out and you will have to have it replaced within about 6 hours -- twelve is
+Then the feeding tube can fall out and you will have to have it replaced within

-replacement.
+easy replacement.
 Begin by calling the doctor who put the tube in or your Home Health Nurse if you have one.
 If they

-are not available or the nurse is allowed to reinsert it, just go to the emergency room and they will replace
+are not available or the nurse is not allowed to reinsert it, just go to the emergency room and they will replace

 it.
-After watching a couple of simple replacements your
+After watching a couple of simple replacements your caregiver can do it!